-For assistance in solving the problem:
+For assistance in solving the problem, complete one of these tasks:

 Select Contact HP, accept the HP privacy disclaimer, and then use a mobile device to scan the failure ID code that appears on the next screen.
 The HP Customer Support - Service Center page appears with your failure ID and product number automatically filled in.
 Follow the on-screen instructions.